Last Updated: April 28, 2021

 - Transcends geographical limits.
 Students can pursue a program from a university of their choice.

-Top Universities in Criminology
+Top Universities for MA in Criminal Justice

 - Pennsylvania State University

 People with a Master’s Degree in Criminal Justice have innumerable career options ahead of them.
 Candidates can work in both the private and public sectors as long as they have to work in the criminal justice industry.
 The jobs in the private domain have been growing ever since the expansion of the IT industry and the scope of fraud involved in the same industry.
 While Criminal Justice used to be a domain strictly for the public sector it has now become imperative that fields like the IT sector keep professionals for their data analysis and other computer-related applications.

 The few jobs, as listed by the US news website, that they can apply for falls under the title of

 - Cybersecurity Investigator- deals with cases related to digital information and online activities.

 - Cyber Defense Operator- works with the creation and usage of automated defense and attack systems relating to computers and the internet.